-The Netherlands is a Member-State of the European Union and has signed the Schengen Agreement.
+The Czech Republic is a Member-State of the European Union and has signed the Schengen Agreement.
 While traveling within the E.U., you only need your Identity card.
 However, a passport is necessary for a number of other transactions, such as currency exchange, purchases, etc.

-Citizens coming from countries that have not yet joined Schengen Area may require a visa to enter The Netherlands.
+Citizens coming from countries that have not yet joined Schengen Area may require a visa to enter The Czech Republic.
 The E.U. visitors from these countries can acquire further information from the Hellenic Embassies or Consulates in their countries, or from their travel agencies.
-Before visiting The Netherlands, please consult the detailed information on the Ministry of Foreign Affairs' website and find out whether you require a Visa.
+Before visiting The Czech Republic, please consult the detailed information on the Ministry of Foreign Affairs' website and find out whether you require a Visa.

-Kindly reminder: During your stay in The Netherlands, if you require a Visa, you are advised to have suitable insurance coverage for emergency medical or other needs.
+Kindly reminder: During your stay in The Czech Republic, if you require a Visa, you are advised to have suitable insurance coverage for emergency medical or other needs.

 Please note ICEEA is not authorized to assist with the VISA process beyond providing the Notification of Acceptance Letter and Invitation Letter (after registration) issued by the ICEEA Committee Board.
 The invitation letter will be issued after the successful registration.

 Should your application be denied, ICEEA cannot change the decision of the Ministry of Foreign Affairs, nor will ICEEA engage in discussion or correspondence with the MOFA or the Embassy on behalf of the applicant.
 The registration fee cannot be refunded when the VISA application of individual being denied.